varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   The VCL programs must be reloaded for this parameter to take effect.

-* `experimental`

-  We're not really sure about this parameter, tell us what you find.

 * `wizard`

   Do not touch unless you *really* know what you're doing.